Practice of the Week

 And if you can't shake the recriminations?
 You breathe them in; you breathe them out; you try your best to stay present and patient and not let your mind run away with you.
 Here you are.
 This is it.
 It is not some other way -- it is this way.
 There is no place else to go but forward into the next moment.
 Repeat the slogan -- stop blaming -- as many times as you have to.

-Use your journal to reflect on how you understand the distinction between blaming yourself "in the ordinary sense" and "eating the blame" by taking "full appreciation and full responsibility for everything that arises in your life no matter whose fault it is."
+Use your journal to reflect on how you understand the distinction between blaming yourself and "eating the blame" by taking "full appreciation and full responsibility for everything that arises in your life no matter whose fault it is."

 During your journaling time, think back over the previous 24 hours: Did you blame others?
 Did you blame yourself?
 If so, describe.
 In those particular circumstances, how could you, instead, have taken responsibility without blaming?